ralph-groupscholar/groupscholar-cohort-health-sentinel/ralph-progress.md

 ## 2026-02-08
 - Added future-date detection to clamp negative recency and surface future touchpoints in CLI/JSON output.
 - Extended Postgres ingestion scripts to capture future-date counts in stored reports.

+## 2026-02-08
+- Added cohort risk index calculations to the CLI output and JSON export.
+- Extended Postgres sync/ingest schemas to store cohort and alert risk index values.
+- Documented the risk index output in the README.